LUSO.us: Off-page SEO is search engine optimization efforts from outside the website.

 Google can understand the sentiment in each comment.
 This means that every time your website appears and then negative comments from other people appear, it will have a bad impact.

-And vice versa with positive sentiment that has a positive impact.
+And vice versa with the positive sentiment that has a positive impact.

 6. Social activities